 Common Causes of Uber and Lyft Accidents in Los Angeles

-As noted, services like Uber and Lyft have gained gain popularity in Los Angeles County, meaning the amount of car accidents causing injuries have also increased.
+As noted, services like Uber and Lyft have gained gain popularity in Los Angeles County, meaning the number of car accidents causing injuries has also increased.

 Some of the most common causes for ridesharing accidents include the following: